 There are miles of trails and some of the most scenic canyons and valleys in the entire state found at Lake Mead.

 You’ll find an abundance of activities to enjoy while you’re around, with single and group campsites available.
 Campgrounds offer picnic tables and grills, running water, and restrooms.
 RV sites with full hookups are also available.

 Jacob Lake National Recreation Area

 Located in the North Kaibab National Forest near Jacob Lake, AZ, the National Recreation Area is the gateway to the Grand Canyon North Rim.

-Here amperes can enjoy a magnitude of exciting activities ranging from mountain biking and hiking the chuck wagon rides and horseback riding.
+Here campers can enjoy a multitude of exciting activities ranging from mountain biking and hiking the chuck wagon rides and horseback riding.

 Campers also enjoy the Ponderosa Pine trees that tower throughout the recreation area.
-Although fishing isn’t allowed in the recreation area, there’s plenty of other options.
-The recreation area offers grills, fire fings, water, restrooms, and picnic shelters.
+Although fishing isn’t allowed in the recreation area, there are plenty of other options.
+The recreation area offers grills, water, restrooms, and picnic shelters.